"Someone who travels with just one wagon."

 Small group tours offer special benefits to the solo traveller.

-Your highly-trained, 100% compostable VagaGuide will help you get the most out of Ireland, leading you to secret hotspots, away from crowds and generally making your trip less daunting.
+Our tour guide team are trained to lead you to secret hotspots, away from crowds and generally make your trip less daunting.

 At meal times, small group tours offer companionship.
 Shared activities (blood, sweat and tears!) can also be a great bonding experience.